- Mother: Elizabeth Chapman (c.1764-1793)

 Before his death in January 1858 William moved house again to a property at 9 Hemingford Terrace, East Barnsbury Road, Islington.
 It is interesting to note that in the newspaper announcement of the death of his wife Mary in October 1850, William (or whoever submitted the announcement) stated that he was formerly of Bedford.
 When his own death was announced in the Hertford Mercury and Reformer on 30 January 1858, the announcement read:

 "On the 24th inst., at Barnsbury, William Dent, Esq., formerly of St. Paul's Bedford, aged 66."

 William Dent ultimately inherited quite substantial land and property from his late maternal grandfather's estate in Bedford; this legacy went on to benefit not only William but subsequent generations as well in terms of education and business investments.

-William died from heart disease on Sunday 24 January 1858, a few days short of his 66th birthday.
+William died from heart disease on Sunday 24 January 1858, a few days short of his sixty-sixth birthday.
 He had lived long enough to meet his first grandchild, a daughter Louisa born to his son Edward John and daughter-in-law Hannah on 9 February 1857.
-William appointed his eldest son Edward John as the executor of his estate; his personal effects amounted to £3000.
+William appointed his eldest son Edward John as the executor of his estate; his personal effects amounted to three-thousand pounds.

 - ^ Baptism Register Parish of St Clement Danes, Westminster, London